nslee333/dev-folder/task_app/project_notes.md

 [CT]:
-1. Go through and remove all `any` types?
+20: Go through and remove all `any` types?

 17: Styling fixes.
     17.2: If there is a bunch of tasks, the task window needs to scroll.
+        - Also need to style scrollbars.
     17.3: Need to make LI elements a lighter shade and make it more bearable.

-    17.5: Make the input bar larger, along with text.
-    17.6: Make delete button background the same as the LI background color.
     17.7: Background gradient?
     17.8: Overall window for entire app.
     17.9: Swap out font.

-    17.6: Delete button background the same as the LI background color.
-    17.10: Delete button - center

-    17.11: .taskDiv is only implemented on the smallText tasks - need to implement them on all tasks.

 18: Refactoring tasks:
     18.1: Refactor index.css styling, group related styling together.

-19: Implement a maximum task string length at the input.